hookkshot/BluEngine/STYLES.md

 	height: 40px;
 }
 ```
-Note that before setting any button attributes a special style for the `ScreenWidget` type is defined; this Type exposes the `ref-width` and `ref-height`
+Note that before setting any button attributes, a special style for the `ScreenWidget` type is defined; this Type exposes the `ref-width` and `ref-height`
 properties that allow you to use absolute pixel values for dimensions.
 If you wish to set dimensions using CSS, this special Type must appear
 before anything else in the CSS file, since internally widgets represent all positioning information as being percentages of their parent's width and height.